ompadmani71/food_delivery_app_ui/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.

+This project I did during my practice time, in it only I created ui and some UDF for api calling.

 A few resources to get you started if this is your first Flutter project: